 The container, as the word suggests, is when your source is part of a larger whole.
 The title of the container is in italics and followed by a comma.
-It could be periodical (newspaper, magazine), a television series which has various episodes or a website which contains articles to mention a few.
-To complicate matters you might watch a Netflix or read book on Google Books.
+It could be a periodical (newspaper, magazine), a television series that has various episodes, an album that contains several songs, or a website that contains articles to mention a few.
+To complicate matters you might watch Netflix or read books on Google Books.
 Containers are becoming more and more important and it is important that your reader knows about them.